William Ferrers, 3rd Baron Ferrers of Groby: Early life

 William Ferrers was born at the family caput of Newbold Verdon, Leicestershire, on 28 February 1333, and received baptism the same day.
-Two years after his father's death, an allowance of £50 was remitted by the king and council for his care (later, in 1349, converted into a grant of the manors of Stoke on Tern, Wootton, and Hethe).
-As he was still a minor, custody of his patrimony was shared between King Edward III's Queen, Philippa, and his son, Edward.
+Two years after his father's death, an allowance of £50 was remitted by the king and council for his care (later, in 1349, converted into a grant of the manors of Stoke on Tern, Wootton and Hethe).
+As he was still a minor, custody of his patrimony was shared between King Edward III's queen, Philippa, and his son, Edward.
 William Ferrers grew up as the bubonic plague was ravaging the country, and like everywhere else, this had a severely deleterious effect on the Ferrers family's finances.
-Almost entire villages were being wiped out (for example, that of Hethe, one of the Ferrers' manors, lost 21 out of its 27 villeins) which meant whole crops were being lost and the value of those manors collapsed.
+Almost entire villages were being wiped out (for example, that of Hethe, one of the Ferrerses' manors, lost 21 out of its 27 villeins) which meant whole crops were being lost and the value of those manors collapsed.

 Career

-Ferrers had been knighted by 1351, and the Queen granted him the estates of his that she held.
+Ferrers had been knighted by 1351, and the queen granted him the estates of his that she held.
 Two years later, having paid homage to Edward III, he received livery of his estates in England and Ireland.

 Historian Eric Acheson has suggested that it was a direct consequence of the Black Death that led Ferrers to exchange away many of his outlying estates (for example, those in Shropshire) for some closer to home (in Buckinghamshire), with the Earl of March in the late 1350s.
 By 1364 he had also sold his remaining lands in Ireland, having already been exonerated from having taxes levied on his Irish estates for the defence of that country in 1460, due to his constant service with the king in the preceding years, "at great cost to himself."